franjavc/IEEE-TComm-2025-MPM-PLC/README.md

 📌 DOI:

 The MATLAB script "load_channels_github.m" provides the frequency responses for three measured channels and their fitting parameters (according to Fig.1 in the paper):
- - the one with the highest 𝑁 (number of paths) after the decimation process,
+ - the one with the highest $N$ (number of paths) after the decimation process,
- - the one with a medium value of 𝑁
+ - the one with a medium value of $N$
- - the one with minimum value of 𝑁
+ - the one with minimum value of $N$

+In addition to the frequency responses, for each of the channels, the multipath model parameters are provided: the attenuation coefficients $a_0$ and $a_1$; the normalization coefficient $A$; the number of dominant paths $N$; the path gains $g_i$; and the path lenghts $d_i$.

-It generates also 3 figures for each of the channels:
+It also generates 3 figures for each of the channels:
  - Amplitude of the frequency response
  - Phase of the frequency response
- - the normalized average RMS value of the fitting error
+ - the normalized average RMS value of the fitting error (NRMSE in dB)

+📜 These materials are provided for reproducibility of the results in our paper.
+Readers are encouraged to utilize them under the terms of the journal and this respository's license.

 ## Requirements